-In the announcement Kaplan does not provide a specific reason as to why he is stepping down.
-Simply, he calls his time at Blizzard “an honor,” and thanks everyone for supporting him.
+In the announcement, Kaplan does not provide a specific reason as to why he is stepping down.
+Simply, he calls his time at Blizzard “an honor,” and thanks to everyone for supporting him.
 With Kaplan leaving current assistant game director Aaron Keller will be taking his role.
 Before joining Blizzard, Keller was best known for his contributions to Realm Royale.

-End of an era
+End of an era, Jeff Kaplan

 It’s no secret that Jeff Kaplan is widely considered one of the industry’s most talented individuals.
 He has had years of success at Blizzard with almost everything he worked out turning out a success.
-However, it’s his creation of Overwatch which most know him for.
+However, it’s his creation of Overwatch that most know him for.
 The hero shooter has gone on to become one of Blizzard’s premier brands.

 Overwatch isn’t just a video game franchise.
 Jeff Kaplan came up with an idea and Blizzard expanded it into so much more.
 We now have Overwatch novels, comic books, and several cinematic shorts.

 Kaplan stepping down may have some fans concerned about the fate of Overwatch 2.
 The long-awaited sequel was first announced at Blizzcon 2019 with further details being revealed at Blizzcon 2021.
-However, according to Keller you don’t need to be worried.
+However, according to Keller, you don’t need to be worried.

-In his own statement Keller reassures fans that Overwatch 2 is “continuing at a good pace.”
+In his own statement, Keller reassures fans that Overwatch 2 is “continuing at a good pace.”
 Equally, fans can expect “more frequent updates,” on Overwatch 2 going forward.
 It will be interesting to see how Blizzard proceeds without Jeff Kaplan.
 He has been a key figure in designing some of its flagship franchises.
 It’s never easy to lose such a talent but I’m sure everyone involved at Blizzard is ever thankful for Kaplan’s contributions.